 Children have been given a spelling booklet for the Autumn term.
 The booklets are one way that your child can practise their spellings.
 Using the booklets, children should practise their spellings using the process of Look, Read, Cover, Write, Check.
 These booklets need to be brought into school every Friday for your child to complete their weekly spelling test.

 Alternatively, your child may prefer to play online spelling games on Spelling Shed.
 Your child’s spellings will be added to Spelling Shed each week.
 Please encourage your child to practise their spellings using their preferred method.
 The weekly spelling test will take place every Friday morning.
 Accurate spelling is an important part of the process of your child learning to write and so children MUST practise each week.

-Reading day is a Wednesday and reading books will be changed at this time.
+Reading day is a Friday and reading books will be changed at this time.
 Children are encouraged to read at least one book each week but if they read their book by the weekend they can change it on a Monday also.
-Children should bring their reading book in every day as we will be starting to read and quiz in class during the afternoons.
+Children should bring their reading book in every day as we will be starting to read in class every morning.

 Children will also be given maths homework each week in preparation for our mental maths quizzes.
 The mental maths quiz takes place on a Friday morning.